nurfateemah03/nurfateemah03/README.md

-# 💫 About Me:
+# 🎋Hi, I'm Nur:
-Hi, I’m Nur <br>Computer science graduate from WPI 🎓<br>Interested in cybersecurity 🔐, OSINT 🕵️‍♀️, and real-world problem solving<br>Experience in game development 🎮, cloud systems ☁️, and blockchain ⛓️<br>Focused on security, threat intelligence, and data-driven insights 📊<br>Enjoy building tools, exploring vulnerabilities, and breaking down complex systems 🛠️<br>Looking for roles that are technical, analytical, and investigative 🚀
+<br>Computer science graduate from WPI 🎓<br>Interested in cybersecurity 🔐, OSINT 🕵️‍♀️, and real-world problem solving<br>Experience in game development 🎮, cloud systems ☁️, and blockchain ⛓️<br>Focused on security, threat intelligence, and data-driven insights 📊<br>Enjoy building tools, exploring vulnerabilities, and breaking down complex systems 🛠️<br>Looking for roles that are technical, analytical, and investigative 🚀

 ## 🌐 Socials: